hakonanes/nordif2hdf5/README.md

 # nordif2hdf5

 Write diffraction patterns in the NORDIF DAT-file to an HDF5-file.
-To scripts are provided.
+Two scripts are provided.

 ### nordif2hdf5.py